A Guide to Visiting Rome in March | Attractions, Weather & Museums

 Abbachio – Abbachio is a top roast lamb dish to taste in Rome in March.
 It is served with seasonal vegetables and comes in different variations.

-Hacks & Tips to Visit Rome in March
+Hacks & tips to visit Rome in March

 • Rome weather in March is slightly chilly and drizzly so, pack accordingly.